 Luke Brooks was named Wests Tigers' player of the year earlier this week, and for good reason.
 Partnering with Benji Marshall in the halves, he achieved career-high season totals in run metres, forced drop-outs, offloads and more.
 He finished the year with five tries, 10 try assists and 15 line-break assists to his name.

 It was an extended "moment" that defined their season - the mid-season slump that ended up costing them dearly and leaving them chasing the leaders.
-At a time when the teams in the top eight were consistently winning, those costly slip-ups will leave Ivan Cleary's men wondering what could have been.
+At a time when the teams in the top eight were consistently winning, those costly slip-ups left the team wondering what could have been.

 Just as the team was regaining form, the Tigers were thrust into the coaching saga that involved the sacking of Anthony Griffin by the Panthers.
 Cleary was linked to a return to Penrith after earlier in the year declaring he one day wanted to work with his son Nathan, with the Panthers enquiring about getting him back on board.
 Usually cool and composed, Cleary snapped back, showing the toll the story had on him personally.